 If an image with tag exists on layer, returns the bounding box of that image.
 Returns None if the image is not found.

 The bounding box is an (x, y, width, height) tuple.
 The components of the tuples are expressed in pixels, and may be floating point numbers.

-Returns a list of image tags, ordered in a way that makes sense to present to the user.
+Returns a list of image attributes, ordered in a way that makes sense to present to the user.

 This gets the placement of displayable d.
 There's very little warranty on this information, as it might change when the displayable is rendered, and might not exist until the displayable is first rendered.

 This returns an object with the following fields, each corresponding to a style property: